Estimating the Value of Evidence-Based Decision Making: Empirical Bayes estimation

 \subsubsection{Heteroskedastic case}

 We now relax the assumption that $\sigma^2$ is constant.
 It can be shown (see appendix) that $V(\sigma^2)$ is convex.
-Then, by Jensen's Inequality, $V(E[\sigma^2])\leq E[V(\sigma^2)]$.
+Then, by Jensen's inequality, $V(E[\sigma^2])\leq E[V(\sigma^2)]$.
 This result implies that the assumption of homoskedasticity may lead to underestimation of the average payoff when $\sigma^2$ is not constant.
 Under heteroskedasticity, we evaluate the expression in \eqref{equation:V} plugging in study-specific estimates of $\sigma^2$.
 Relative to the calculations in the previous section, now the value of experimentation is computed for each value of $\sigma^2$ and then integrated over the distribution of $\sigma^2$.
 An estimator of $V$ based on a set of policy estimates can be calculated in two steps: {\it (i)} use the square of the standard error of $\widehat\tau$ to approximate $\sigma^2$, and estimate the value of each study separately, and {\it (ii)} take the average over all studies in the sample.
-Doing this for the Cochrane data, we obtain $V=0.2351$.
+For the Upworthy data, this procedure yields $V=1.4057$.